n1r7/compliance/README.md

 Novi's monitoring program targets the interconnectedness of Libra.

 Novi's monitoring program uses a framework based on four concepts:
-1. **Typologies**, which are classifications of money-laundering behavior
+1. **Typologies**, which are classifications of money-laundering behavior;
-2. **Behaviors**, which are a discrete type or set of user-initiated activities
+2. **Behaviors**, which are a discrete type or set of user-initiated activities;
-3. **Red flags**, which are risky behaviors
+3. **Red flags**, which are risky behaviors; and
 3. **Rules**, which use calculations to generate alerts.

+The monitoring process entails:
-1. Identify systems.
+1. Identifing systems.
-2. Identify connections between systems.
+2. Identifing connections between systems.
-3. Define system participant roles.
+3. Defining system participant roles.
-4. Define normal behavior for each role.
+4. Defining normal behavior for each role.
-5. What are the features of that behavior?
+5. Defining features of each behavior.

-6. Observe user behavior on system.
+6. Observing user behavior on system.
-7. Measure distance between role behavior and user behavior.
+7. Measuring distance between role behavior and user behavior.
-8. Cluster measurements.
+8. Clustering measurements.

-9. Create graph = V(user)-send money->V(user)
+9. Creating graph = V(user)-send money->V(user)

     Properties of users =
     ```